 - 9H-HHC is not THC and is classified differently under the law.

-HappyFlower works exclusively with laboratory analyses that transparently document ingredients, purity and composition.
+HappyFlower relies exclusively on laboratory analyses that transparently document ingredients, purity, and composition.

-The cannabinoid world thrives on comparison.
+The world of cannabinoids thrives on comparisons.
 Many users want to know how 9H-HHC fits into this spectrum.

 9H-HHC vs. HHC

-- 9H-HHC is considered softer , more controllable , more physical .
+- 9H-HHC is considered to be milder, more manageable, and more physical.

 9H-HHC vs. THC

-- THC is more dominant, more psychoactive, and can increase anxiety.
+- THC is more potent, psychoactive, and can increase anxiety.

-- 9H-HHC is gentler, more flowing and more relaxed.
+- 9H-HHC is gentler, smoother, and more relaxing.

 9H-HHC vs. 10-OH-HHC

-- 10-OH-HHC is often described as more intense.
+- 10-OH-HHC is often described as more potent.

-- 9H-HHC has a more moderate effect and is more suitable for everyday use.
+- 9H-HHC has a milder effect and is more suitable for everyday use.

 9H-HHC vs. PHC